What is Transforming Touch?

 How does it heal the nervous system?

-TT is provided by a trained professional who understands and regulates their own nervous system, while providing support, empathy, and attunement to the client.
+Transforming Touch is provided by a trained professional who understands and regulates their own nervous system, while providing support, empathy, and attunement to the client.
 Through this process clients develop feelings of safety, and the capacity to have a felt sense of their bodies, while feeling the presence of a caring therapist.
 It provides the opportunity to repair past relationship ruptures, down regulate their nervous system and slowly experience themselves in the world in a new embodied way.

 For more information about Therapeutic Touch visit austinattach.com